cdpxe/WendzelNNTPd/docs/docs/index.md

 # Introduction

 WendzelNNTPd is a tiny but easy to use Usenet server (NNTP server) for Linux, \*nix and BSD.
-The server is written in C. For security reasons, it is compiled with stack smashing protection by default, if your compiler supports that feature.
+The server is written in C.

 ## Features